 On June 14, 2023, the Company filed a Certificate of Designation of Preferences, Rights and Limitations with the Secretary of State of the State of Delaware designating 18,000 shares out of the authorized but unissued shares of its preferred stock as Series A-1 Preferred Stock with a stated value of \$1,000 per share (the "Series A-1 Certificate of Designation").
-On January 29, 2024, the Company filed an Amended and Restated Certificate of Designation of Preferences, Rights and Limitation with the Secretary of the State of Delaware designating 11,100 shares of Series A-1 Preferred Stock.
-The following is a summary of the principal amended and restated terms of the Series A-1 Preferred Stock as set forth in the Amended and Restated Series A-1 Certificate of Designation:
+On January 29, 2024, the Company filed an Amended and Restated Certificate of Designation of Preferences, Rights and Limitation with the Secretary of the State of Delaware designating 11,100 shares of Series A-1 Preferred Stock, and on December 20, 2024, the Company filed a Second Amended and Restated Certificate of Designation of Preferences, Rights and Limitation of Preferences, Rights and Limitation with the Secretary of the State of Delaware designating 11,100 shares of Series A-1 Preferred Stock.
+The following is a summary of the principal amended and restated terms of the Series A-1 Preferred Stock as set forth in the Second Amended and Restated Series A-1 Certificate of Designation: